- Can Credit Card surcharges be added to Bills

 - If the Client is paying the surcharge by Credit Card, LawPay will charge a surcharge on the surcharge—this means that while you can recover the majority of the fee, it's essentially impossible to recover 100%.

-- For information on how to set up Taxes, please see here.
+- For information on how to set up Taxes, please click here.

-Yes, you can use our Tax function to add other types of surcharges like credit card processing fees to Bills.
-Please click here to see how to set up Taxes.
+Having said that, if you wish, you can use our Tax function to add other types of surcharges like credit card processing fees to Bills:

-Another option would be to incorporate the charge in your legal fees so you do not have to worry about using the Tax function.
-You could create an Activity Category for your each of your Fixed Fee cases and include the fee in your total charge.
+Alternatively, you could choose to create an Expense Activity Category and include the fee in your total charge.
 If the client ends up paying by another means ( cash, check, ACH), prior to recording the Payment, you could apply a percentage discount based on the surcharge.